u-fischer/fontloader-archive/README.md

-# The fontloader-luaotfload package
+# The fontloader-archive

 An archive of older fontloaders for luaotfload

-The package contained newer fontloader versions for the use with luaotfload 2.8.
+The package fontloader-luaotfload contained newer fontloader versions for the use with luaotfload 2.8.
 With luaotfload 2.9. they are no longer necessary but I keep an archive of the fontloaders and the documentation here as a reference.